emile-mathieu/MiSpending-AI/README.md

 # MiSpending
-MiSpending IOS App, a simple finance app to track and analyze your spendings with Machine Leaning and Computer Vision.
+MiSpending, a simple finance IOS App to track and analyze your spendings with Machine Leaning and Computer Vision.
 ## Table of Contents

 - [Technologies](#technologies)